Exceptional Student Education

 3 hours of either American History or U.S. History are recommended, but not required

-Students may choose from either our day or evening programs.
-Day students will complete the curriculum within five semesters, and our evening students will complete within six semesters.
+Students may choose from our day or evening programs.
+Day students will complete the curriculum within four semesters, and evening students will complete the curriculum within five semesters.